 • Neck stretches: Gently move your head from side to side, up and down, and in circles to relieve neck tension

-• Shoulder rolls: Lift your shoulders up towards your ears, then roll them back and down in a circular motion.
+• Shoulder rolls: Lift your shoulders towards your ears, then roll them back and down in a circular motion.

 • Wrist stretches: Hold your arm out in front of you, with the palm facing down.
 Use your other hand to gently pull your fingers down towards your wrist, holding for 10 seconds.
 Repeat on the other hand.